 The written exams must be passed before scheduling the oral exam.
-The oral exam must last a minimum of two hours but no more than three hours.
-During questioning only members of the doctoral advisory committee may be present.
+The oral exam must last a minimum of two hours but no more than three hours and is attended only by the examination committee.

-The oral examination begins with a 30-50 minute presentation by the student on his/her proposed research that is open to the public.
+Before the examination commences, the chair reviews procedures with the committee.
+The oral examination begins with a 30-50 minute presentation by the student on the student's proposed research.
 Members of the audience may interrupt the presentation with pertinent questions.
 When such interruptions occur, an appropriate increase in the time allowed for the presentation will be made.
-After the presentation is complete, the public audience is asked to leave.
-The examination committee will then continue with questions on the proposed research and related areas.
 The presentation and related questioning usually takes about one hour.
-The remainder of the examination the student is asked to respond to questions on pertinent coursework and fundamentals relating to the student's research.
+During the remainder of the examination, the student is asked to respond to questions on pertinent coursework and fundamentals relating to the student's research.